Policy-Embedded Graph Expansion: Networked HIV Testing with Diffusion-Driven Network Samples: Evaluation

 Next, we investigate some of the key parameters that drive the performance of our approach.
 First, we examine how varying $k$, the number of DDB graph expansions that we sample and aggregate in PEGE, affects performance.
 Second, we explore different methods of aggregating oracle scores to select actions in PEGE.
 While we used the mean in our PEGE specification in Section \ref{methods:pege}, the aggregation method is tunable.
 Specifically, we experiment with the following additional aggregation heuristics (with $k = 24$): \\ \textbf{1) Mode:} Define a $k$-length array $g$ containing the frontier node with the highest Gittins index from each of the $k$ synthetic graph expansions.
 Select the mode of $g$. \\ \textbf{2) Mean + variance (explorative):} Select the frontier node with the greatest sum of mean and variance in Gittins index across the $k$ graph expansions. \\ \textbf{3) Mean - variance (exploitative):} Select the frontier node with the greatest difference between mean and variance in Gittins index across the $k$ graph expansions.

 Figure \ref{fig:ablation} shows the results of these two experiments, in which we again fix $d = 3$ and $\gamma = 0.99$.
-First, we see that the performance of PEGE + DDB begins to plateau after $k = 12$, with increases in AUC over that of $k = 12$ of only 1.3\% for $k = 24$ and 2.7\% for $k=26$.
+First, we observe that increasing $k$ from 1 to 12 results in an AUC gain of 7.01\%, highlighting the benefit of considering a distribution of sampled network completions.
+Next, we see that the performance of PEGE + DDB begins to plateau after $k = 12$, with fluctuations in AUC of less than 0.508\% for $k = 24$ and $k=36$, compared to $k=12$.
 This means that our approach is relatively sample efficient, which is important because the decision-making oracle $\mathcal{O}$ can be quite expensive.
 Even though the parallelizability of PEGE helps curb runtime, large numbers of samples are still consequential in terms of computing resources.

 Furthermore, we observe that heuristic aggregation approaches fail to outperform the simple sample mean aggregation.
-In fact, the mean-var and mean+var aggregation methods record AUCs of only about 65.6\% and 65.4\% (respectively) of that of mean, demonstrating that striking a balance of exploration and exploitation is important in our setting.
-Additionally, the AUC of mode aggregation also underperforms that of mean by about 7.97\%, likely because the more ordinal nature of mode loses some of the continuous information that the oracle provides when evaluating nodes.
+In fact, the mean-var and mean+var aggregation methods record AUCs of only about 48.4\% and 65.4\% (respectively) of that of mean, demonstrating that striking a balance of exploration and exploitation is important in our setting.
+Additionally, mode-based heuristic aggregation also underperforms mean by about 2.81\% in terms of AUC.